-Project #1: Footpath veggie wicking beds
+Footpath veggie wicking beds

-The first project of The Hub Foundation has been to build and promote vegetable wicking beds on the footpath in Templeton St, Castlemaine, in partnership with The Hub Plot, a project of Castlemaine Community House.
+One of the first projects of The Hub Foundation has been to build and promote vegetable wicking beds on the footpath in Templeton St, Castlemaine, in partnership with The Hub Plot, a project of Castlemaine Community House.
 Six boxes have been completed and the public reaction has been overwhelmingly favourable.
 On any day it is estimated that over 100 people pause to look at the boxes and plants, to read the signage and to ask questions if there is anyone in attendance.
 The aim is to encourage other organisations to have boxes built on the footpaths near their shops and offices.
 We are having discussions with the Council in order to make the planning and building process a little easier than it currently is.

-Project #2: Climate change mural
+Climate change mural

-The second project was a mural on climate change in Templeton St, Castlemaine.
+Another early project was a mural on climate change in Templeton St, Castlemaine.
 This was created by the children of the Castlemaine North Primary School with the help of Ben Laycock, and other local artists.

-Project #3: MASH community solar bulk-buy
+MASH community solar bulk-buy

-The third, and by far the largest project of the Hub Foundation, is MASH, the campaign for More Australian Solar Homes.
+By far the largest project of the Hub Foundation, is MASH, the campaign for More Australian Solar Homes.
 MASH is a community solar bulk-buy that helps make rooftop solar and storage easy and affordable for households.

 MASH aims to deliver three levels of benefits: